Bhinmal: History

 His dynasty expanded to Ujjain, and Nagabhata's successor Vatsaraja lost Ujjain to the Rashtrakuta prince Dhruva, who claimed to have driven him into "trackless desert".
 An inscription in Daulatpura from 843 AD mentions Vatsaraja having made grants near Didwana.
 Later, the Pratiharas became the dominant force of the Rajasthan and Gujarat regions, and established an empire centered at Kannauj, the former capital of Harshavardhana.
 Raja Man Pratihar ruled Bhinmal in Jalore when Parmara Emperor Vakpati Munja(972-990 CE) invaded the region – after this conquest he divided these conquered territories among his Parmara princes.
 His son Aranyaraj Parmar was granted the Abu region, and his son Chandan Parmar and nephew Dharnivarah Parmar were given the Jalore region.
 Raja Man Pratihar's son Dewalsimha Pratihar was a contemporary of Abu's Raja Mahipal Parmar (1000–1014 CE).
 Raja Devalsimha made unsuccessful attempts to free his country or re-establish Pratihar hold on Bhinmal.
-He finally settled for the territories to the southwest of Bhinmal, comprising four hills: Dodasa, Nadwana,Kala-Pahad and Sundha.
+He finally settled for the territories to the southwest of Bhinmal, comprising four hills: Dodasa, Nadwana, Kala-Pahad and Sundha.
 He made Lohiyana (present-day Jaswantpura) his capital.
 Gradually their jagir included 52 villages in and around modern Jalore district.
-The Dewals participated in Jalore's Chauhan Kanhaddeo's resistance against Allauddin Khilji.
+The Dewal Pratiharas participated in Jalore's Chauhan Kanhaddeo's resistance against Allauddin Khilji.
 Thakur Dhawalsimha Dewal of Lohiyana supplied manpower to Maharana Pratap and married his daughter to the Maharana, in return Maharana gave him the title of "Rana" which has stayed with them to now.